 Russia’s 40 Progress cargo capsule lifted off from the Baikonur Cosmodrome in Kazakhstan on Oct.
 27, starting a three-day flight to the International Space Station.
 The space freighter was on course to make an automated linkup with the station’s Pirs docking module on Oct.
 30 at 12:39 p.m.
 EDT.
 The capsule carries just over 5,300 lb. of propellant, pressurized oxygen, water, food, spare parts and other supplies.
 Pirs was cleared earlier this week with the departure of Progress ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Russian Progress Capsule Heads For ISS".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Russian Progress Capsule Heads For ISS".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.